OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 Explore the library of built-in samples in [Script Lab](../overview/explore-with-script-lab.md) to get a sense for the capabilities of the Office JavaScript APIs.

-### Learn more about Office Add-ins development
+### Learn more about developing, testing, and publishing Office Add-ins

-When you're ready to learn more about Office Add-ins development, continue exploring articles in this section of the documentation ([Office Add-ins guidance](../overview/index.md)) as well articles in the section that corresponds to the Office application where your add-in will run (for example, [Excel add-ins](../excel/index.md) or [Outlook add-ins](../outlook/index.md), etc.).

 > [!IMPORTANT]
-> Some topics in this documentation apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.), while other topics apply to only one type of Office Add-in.
+> The table of contents (TOC) within this documentation is organized according to whether articles are relevant to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.), or relevant to just one type of Office Add-in (for example, Excel).
 >
 > - Articles that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) appear under [Office Add-ins guidance](../overview/index.md) in the table of contents (TOC).
 >